-- 1. Under regular sub-extreme exposure of the organism to psychoactive substance, physiological adaptation processes develop and lead to the hypertrophy of the neuroendocrine system. - Under regular sub-extreme exposure to psychoactive substance, progredient adaptive hypertrophic changes in the neuroendocrine system lead to an increase in the resistance of the organism. - In psychoactive substances dependence, due to the adaptive hypertrophy of the neuroendocrine system and the increased resistance, potentially extreme doses have a nonpathogenic sub-extreme effect on the organism. - 4.
-Dependence of the body on psychoactive substances due to the increased resistance of the organism and the transformation of the effect of potentially extreme doses into the sub-extreme effect is the adaptation process.
+- 1. Under regular sub-extreme exposure of the organism to psychoactive substance, the mechanism of "advanced excitation" allows to maintain the activity of the sympathetic VNS, leads to hypertrophy of the adrenal cortex. - 2.
+Under regular sub-extreme exposure to psychoactive

+- substance, adaptive maintenance of sympathetic VNS activity and adaptive hypertrophic changes in the endocrine system lead to an increase in the tolerance of the body. - 3.
+In psychoactive substances dependence, due to the adaptive activity of the sympathetic VNS, adaptive hypertrophy and hyperproductivity of the endocrine system, potentially extreme doses have a nonpathogenic sub-extreme effect on the human organism. - 4.
+Dependence of the body on psychoactive substances due to the increased tolerance of the organism and the transformation of the effect of potentially extreme doses into the sub-extreme effect is the adaptation process.